Cruedy/HMCClinicNeRFApp/README.md

 ## Pitfalls
 While developing the app, we faced several pitfalls we want to share.

-1. Changing Between Views:
+1. To switch between views of the app, we initially used `NavigationLink`.
+This became a problem when we wanted to skip between multiple views.
+We attempted to use a `NavigationPath` object to pragrammatically control the views on the `NavigationStack` object as described [here](https://developer.apple.com/documentation/swiftui/navigationstack#Navigate-to-different-view-types).
+However, we were not able to use this combination to skip to an arbitrary view.
+Instead, we went with a custom solution described [in the Switching Between Views section](#Switching-Between-Views).

-2. Use of ActionManager to call functions in the ViewModel
+2. Our app is built upon an open sourced project called "NeRF Capture."
+When we were first exploring how to call methods in the `ARViewModel.swift` file from Views, we stumbled on Swift's `PassthroughSubject`.
+Using `PassthroughSubject`, one can setup a publisher-subscriber network.
+In our case, the Views would be the publisher, and the `ARViewModel` would be the subscriber, performing the neccessary actions.
+We realized later that returning a value from a subcriber to a View is complicated.
+Afterwards, we simply called methods in the `ARViewModel` class directly.
+In hindsight, this should have been the obvious thing to do.

 ## Future Work
-Besides fixing the bugs, future directions for the app includes
+Besides fixing the bugs, future directions for the app includes:
-1. Spltting the bounding box plane into smaller planes, so that
+1. Spltting the bounding box plane into smaller planes, so that each subplane can have their own color.
+This will give the user more feedback on the distribution of images already captured.
+Another idea is to try a more circular shape to provide feedback on the distrbution.
+This can better convey the distribution of angles captured.
-2.
+2. Update the `InputDimensionsView` to let users input values in a textbox rather than a slider.
+This will give the users more finegrain control.

-- Should prob make it into an environment model instead of view model Make the input dimension accept any values
+3. Reimplement any calculations in the `BoundingBox.swift` file to use [`simd` types](https://developer.apple.com/documentation/accelerate/simd).
+These types are more efficient.
-Convert calculations in the BoundingBox.swift into simd Noticed that set_center_xy is a misnomer afterwards,
+4. In conjunction with the server, add more server states.
+We noticed that uploading the zip file containing images can take a long time, so more states to indicate to the user that *something is happening* on the server will improve usability.